-Forms (Interactive and Printable) to request business cards, titled Graphics and Design Request Form, may be found on the County Manager's Intranet page under Graphics http://intranet.seminolecountyfl.gov/cm/graphics/index.asp.
-If the card order is a renewal, use the printable form and attach the current business card to the form with changes and send via interoffice mail to Graphics.
+The Graphics Request Form is located on SharePoint under County Manager's Office, Community Information (Graphics/SGTV), Community Information Links.
+If the card order is a renewal, employees should print the form, attach the current business card to the form, noting any changes, and send via interoffice mail to Graphics.